Future Dates to be announced

 Tour the site of the 1917 Battle of Caporetto and see WWI trenches that still scar the region

 Visit charming medieval towns while cycling toward the timeless heart of Slovenia’s modern capital, Ljubljana

 Slovenia, formerly part of Yugoslavia, is a small, picturesque country tucked between Austria and Croatia, and touching the northeast corner of Italy.
-We’ll take a loop ride through northwestern Slovenia, following the pristine rivers and shady roads that wind between the rugged peaks of the Julian Alps.
+This active food & wine tour sends us cycling through northwestern Slovenia, following the pristine rivers and shady roads that wind between the rugged peaks of the Julian Alps.
 A highlight of the trip will be two nights spent in the former Presidential Summer Villa, overlooking lovely Lake Bled in whose waters we can see reflections of castles and snow-covered mountains.
 We’ll raft a short section of the turquoise Soca River as it heads toward the Adriatic Sea.
 Then we’ll cycle in and out of Italy, along roads that serve the tiny farms and villages on each side of the border.
 Our gay group will pause to appreciate Slovenia’s unique red wines, delicious artisan cheeses, and flavorful local produce.
 Join us for this truly remarkable week in a hidden corner of Europe.